prominenceai/deepstream-services-library/docs/api-source.md

 **Parameters**
  * `name` - [in] unique name of the Source to query
- * `sleep_ms` - [out] time to sleep between successively checking the status of the asynchrounus reconnection
+ * `sleep_ms` - [out] time to sleep between successively checking the status of the asynchronous reconnection
- * `timeout_ms` - [out] time to wait before terminating the current reconnection try, and restarting the reconnection cycle again.
+ * `timeout_ms` - [out] time to wait before terminating the current reconnection try and restarting the reconnection cycle again.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure.